pixelcog/pixelcog.com/_posts/2014-05-08-virtualizing-aws-opsworks-with-vagrant.md

 Now you can modify whatever you want and have the changes reflected immediately.

 Each of these deployment options are nice for different scenarios.
 When actively developing your app, saving yourself from reprovisioning each time you want to test it out is quite handy.
-However the former option gives you an opportunity to debug your bootstrap recipe if you have one.
+However the former option gives you an opportunity to debug your deploy recipes if you have any.

 ## Going Forward / Final Notes